title

 Can you really make money on Acorns?

-Whether you can make money on Acorns depends how well the investments in your portfolio perform.
+Like any investment platform, making money depends on the performance of the investments in your portfolio.
 Acorns invests your money in exchange traded funds (ETFs) that give you exposure to common asset classes, such as large cap, mid-cap, and small cap stocks as well as emerging markets and bonds.

 ETFs that invest in these broad categories of assets tend to perform reasonably well over time with minimal risk.
-However, you do need to remember that your potential returns will be reduced by Acorns' fees.
-So you may not make as much as you would if you chose a diverse mix of ETFs on your own or used a less expensive robo-advisor.
+However, you do need to remember that your potential returns may be impacted by Acorns’ subscription costs.
+In order to mitigate the impact of these costs it is encouraged that customers utilize Round-Ups® and recurring deposits in order to give their money the best chance at growth.

 How do I make money with Acorns